 Scott has made all kinds of different large-scale sculptures out of toothpicks, but perhaps his most inspiring work is a 9-foot-tall replica of San Francisco called Rolling Through The Bay.

+It took Scott 35 years and more than 100,000 toothpicks to create this masterpiece that meticulously represents famous landmarks and destinations from the City by the Bay.
 The video below demonstrates the kinetic aspect of the sculpture, which involves 5 different pathways along which balls can roll through the city, traveling past famous landmarks like the Transamerica Pyramid and the Rice A Roni cable car.

-Scott admits that there are in fact a few toothpick sculptures that are larger than his one, but none of them have the kinetic qualities that Rolling Through The Bay does.
+Rolling Through the Bay with Scott Weaver: Maker Faire by Exploratorium Scott admits that there are in fact a few toothpick sculptures that are larger than his one, but none of them have the kinetic qualities that Rolling Through The Bay does.
 Scott’s patience has enabled him to build some incredible pieces of work.
+He stands as a shining example of someone who has brought joy to their life through working on something little by little, every day.
+He also crafts questionable hats.

-I hope you were amazed at these people who had the utmost patience.
-You might also want to read our article about one of the most patient people ever, the man who spent 22 years digging through a mountain.
+our article about one of the most patient people ever, the man who spent 22 years digging through a mountain.
 As always, thanks for reading!